snirk-lang/protosnirk/README.md

 - I think the syntax looks nice
 - Expression-based language
-- Immutable-by-default variables
+- Immutable-by-default variables (excitingly, are broken on `master`)
 - Named-parameter calling conventions

 ## What are some of the planned features?

+- Imperative, object oriented, multi-paradigm, etc. (the apple doesn't fall too far from the C)
-- Strong static typing (no casts, coersions, or `null`s)
+- Strong static typing (no casts, coersions, or `null`s) which also enforces immutability
-- Objects, traits, sum types
+- Traits, sum types
-- Garbage collection
+- Opt-in garbage collection
-- Ownership model to understand the liftimes of data
+- Ownership model to understand the lifetimes of data
 - Freedom from data races
 - Asynchronous-first I/O without red/blue functions
 - Object capability system to fully understand what resources your code is using
 - Compile to binary or run in interpreter
+- First-class `const` data

 [wiki-hungarian-notation]: https://en.wikipedia.org/wiki/Hungarian_notation
 [wiki-earlang]: https://en.wikipedia.org/wiki/Erlang_(programming_language)#History